trainio/installation-guide/README.md

-Launch “install Ubuntu” shortcut on the desktop
+5. Launch “install Ubuntu” shortcut on the desktop

-Normal install and select “download updates while installing Ubuntu”
+- Normal install and select “download updates while installing Ubuntu”

-If you get a message “do you want to unmount …",  click Yes
+- If you get a message “do you want to unmount …",  click Yes

-Option 1: select “Install Ubuntu alongside Windows Boot Manager”
+- Option 1: select “Install Ubuntu alongside Windows Boot Manager”

-Follow the instructions and complete the installation
+- Follow the instructions and complete the installation

-Shutdown and Restart
+6. Shutdown and Restart to BIOS

-Enter the bios again and choose to boot from your Ubuntu partition
+7. Enter the BIOS again and choose to boot from your Ubuntu partition

 A menu should prompt and let you choose which environment you want to start